6.6. Download resumption

 Note

-Persisting firmware state makes sense only if both package_uri and package_etag are non-NULL. package_uri indicates it is a PULL mode transfer (the only mode supporting resumption), while package_etag allows the Client to verify that the downloaded file is the exactly the same as before the resumption happened – without it there will be no resumption.
+Persisting firmware state makes sense only if both package_uri and package_etag are non-NULL. package_uri indicates it is a PULL mode transfer (the only mode supporting resumption), while package_etag allows the Client to verify that the downloaded file is the exactly the same as before the resumption happened; without it, there will be no resumption.

 This time, however, we will save both of them in FW_STATE.
 The only missing piece is then the resume_offset, which naturally can be updated in fw_stream_write implementation after writing a chunk of data to the storage.
 Of course, we also have to remember to reset the download state when fw_reset is called, as then the download is either failed or the Server explicitly wants the Client to discard the firmware downloaded so far.
 These ideas can be summarized as follows: